DETAILED ACTION

 Regarding claim 46, Oikonomopoulou teaches performing the method on a cell supernatant (Fig. 4), as a “cell-based assay” where the biological molecule is expressed within the cell and released to the supernatant.

-Regarding claim 49, Oikonomopoulou teaches quantifying the amount of KLK6 (Fig. 4).
+The arguments have been fully considered but are not persuasive.
+Oikonomopoulou is deficient regarding the substrate of claim 1.
+Oikonomopoulou teaches quantifying the amount of KLK6 (Fig. 4).

-Oikonomopoulou does not teach the “binding element” of claim 5 or the “biological molecule” of claim 13.
+Oikonomopoulou does not teach the “biological molecule” of claim 13.

 However, Vieregg teaches a “probe molecule” that is DNA or RNA based and interacts with a DNA or RNA molecule via hybridization.
 The “probe molecule” covalently attaches to the “biological molecule” (Figure 2).